Hawk Koch: Personal life

 Koch dated Sondra Locke after the collapse of her relationship with Clint Eastwood.
-He is married to Jungian analyst and writer Molly Jordan Koch.
-He was previously married to Rita Litter, mother of his children Billy Koch and Emily Anne Koch; to Marcia Zukor (now married to Ken Ziffren), mother of Robby Koch; and to actress Joanna Pacuła.
+He is currently married to Jungian analyst and writer Molly Jordan, granddaughter of actors and radio personalities Jim and Marian Jordan.
+He was previously married to Rita Litter, mother of his children Billy Koch and Emily Anne Koch; to Marcia Zukor (now married to Ken Ziffren), mother of Robby Koch.
+He also previously dated actress Joanna Pacuła in 1983 after casting her in Gorky Park.
 His grandsons are actor Cooper Koch and film editor Payton Koch.

 Filmography

 He was a producer in all films unless otherwise noted.